microsoft/vscode-docs/api/get-started/your-first-extension.md

 ## Debugging the extension

 VS Code's built-in debugging functionality makes it easy to debug extensions.
 Set a breakpoint by clicking the gutter next to a line, and VS Code will hit the breakpoint.
-You can hover over variables in the editor or use the Run view in the left to check a variable's value.
+You can hover over variables in the editor or use the **Run and Debug** view in the left to check a variable's value.
 The Debug Console allows you to evaluate expressions.

 <video loop muted playsinline controls title="Debug VS Code extension video">
   <source src="/api/get-started/your-first-extension/debug.mp4" type="video/mp4">